Levelling the Playing Field this IWD: Celebrating SCC Netball’s Winning Year

 Twelve months.
 Two consecutive triumphs.
 One Capco partnership.

-In August 2025, the Singapore Cricket Club (SCC) Netball team claimed first place in the Singapore Netball Open Women’s Division and took the winners podium at the Shanna Carnival.
-On paper, these are sporting achievements, with goals scored and titles won.
-But much more has gone into this achievement behind the scenes – a true investment into the women in the team.
+In 2025, the Singapore Cricket Club (SCC) Netball team claimed first place in the Singapore Netball End-of-Year League Women's Open (Group A) and took the winners podium at the SGMMNA Carnival – two particular highlights in a year of strong performances across the board.
+On paper, these are sporting achievements, with goals scored and titles won, but much more has gone into this achievement behind the scenes – a true investment into the women in the team.

 Now in its second year, Capco’s partnership with SCC Netball is no philanthropic sidebar, but rather speaks to our deep conviction for investing in women to drive excellence that must be championed.
 The partnership covers junior pathways, coaching accreditation, mentorship, and year-round competition for players at every level.

-"We have used the sponsorship to bring in an extra junior development coach focused on our 12 to 14-year-old girls,” Genevieve adds.
+"In particular, this sponsorship has allowed us to bring in an extra junior development coach focused on our 12 to 20-year-old girls,” Genevieve adds.
 “This targets their individual development needs, preparing them for the senior squad by building skills, confidence on court, and vital mentorship – a key area where our Capco mentors system also plays a significant role."

 ‘Power in Participation’